 A Gallery of Fine Photography: It really is like a museum of photography, with just about every period and style represented and frequent shows of contemporary artists.
-The gallery emphasizes New Orleans and Southern history and contemporary culture (you can buy Ernest Bellocq’s legendary Storyville photos) as well as black culture and music.
+The gallery emphasizes New Orleans and Southern history and contemporary culture.
 There is something in just about every price range as well as a terrific collection of photography books if that better fits your budget.
 Do ask for them to open the cabinets, where more art is cleverly hung inside.

 City Park Botanical Gardens: This is a very relaxing outing.
 This garden was designed during the Great Depression as one of the WPA projects.
 This is a national treasure as it is one of the few remaining garden designs from the Art Deco Period.
 The gardens collection contains over 2,000 varieties of plants collected from all over the world.
 All this is showcased among grand live oaks.